aiyojun/GrammarParser/README.md

 The module of antlr for java provides methods to convert SQL-Where strings to parser-tree(AST).
 Then you can transform AST to other kinds of DSL, and i provided a way of AST-to-Mongodb converting in project.

-If you are interested in grammar parsing, you can spend sometimes in reading the project.
+If you are interested in grammar parsing, you can spend sometime in reading the project.
 I hope some of my code is useful for you.
 And if you have any questions, it's welcome to tell me.

 ## Typescript(browser)